 While this module brings basic depth sensing to lower-end devices, it also requires ample light to cut down on noise as well as a background that's differentiated enough to pick up the object.

 To that end, Qualcomm created the active depth sensing module, also known as its structured light image sensor.
 It has two essential components: an infrared illuminator and an infrared camera.
 This module doesn't require a dual camera, though it's more likely than not phones that use it will feature both an infrared camera and a standard one.

 With this module, the infrared illuminator is constantly projecting a laser in a known light pattern.
 The infrared camera reads the light pattern and figures out any discrepancy caused by an object that's in its path.

-Depth sensing has a number of useful applications, such as improving a phone camera's bokeh effect (distinguishing an object in the foreground from the background).
+Depth sensing has a number of useful applications, such as improving a phone camera's bokeh effect, or distinguishing an object in the foreground from the background.

-But these also extend, at least in the active depth sensing module's case, to more accurate facial detection, recognition and authentication as well as real-time depth mapping and hand tracking and object avoidance in VR and AR.
+But these also extend, at least in the active depth sensing module's case, to more accurate facial detection, recognition and authentication as well as real-time depth mapping, hand tracking and object avoidance in VR and AR.

 More stable images on the way

 Also announced today is the second generation of the Spectra image signal processor (ISP), which has been rearchitectured and will be included in Qualcomm's next-gen system-on-a-chip (SoC).